box/box-node-sdk/docs/files.md

 The list of parts successfully uploaded to an in-progress upload session can be retrieved by calling [`files.getUploadSessionParts(sessionID, options, callback)`](http://opensource.box.com/box-node-sdk/Files.html#getUploadSessionParts).
-The list is returned as a paged collection using the `limit` and `marker` options.
+The list is returned as a paged collection using the `limit` and `offset` options.

 ```js
 // Get the list of parts already uploaded